 Endodontic Care and Root Canal Dentist in Gurnee, IL

 If you’re suffering any of these symptoms, we urge you not to ignore the pain and risk eventually losing the tooth.
-Contact us today at Excellence in Dentistry to schedule an appointment, and our dentists will determine if a root canal is the right therapy needed to treat your ailing tooth.
+Contact us our endodontist in Gurnee to schedule an appointment, and our dentists will determine if a root canal is the right therapy needed to treat your ailing tooth, protect your natural teeth, and prevent the spread of gum disease.